axertion/rocketmoney-to-workday-expenses/README.md

 # RocketMoney to Workday Expenses Chrome Extension

-This Chrome extension allows you to extract transactions from RocketMoney.com within a specified date range.
+This Chrome extension allows you to extract transactions from RocketMoney.com and add them to a Workday expense report.

 ## Installation